MicrosoftDocs/appcenter-docs/docs/push/index.md

 # App Center Push

-The Visual Studio App Center Push (ACP) service enables app producers to engage with their users outside of the standard, in-app experience.
-Once a developer adds the App Center SDK [link] to an application, developers, marketers, and automated processes can send notifications to devices running the application.
+The Visual Studio App Center Push (ACP) service is a notification aggregation service, it manages the process of sending notifications to devices using Push Notification Services (PNS) from Apple, Google, and Microsoft.
+You could easily build your own application that does this for you:

++ Managing the device registration process for each PNS
++ Tracking device registration data (so you know how to send notifications to devices later)
++ Building an application to send notifications through each PNS
++ Tracking success (or failure) for notifications

+App Center Push takes care of all that for you.
+Add the App Center SDK to an app, and on app start the SDK automatically registers the device for push notifications (with the appropriate PNS for the target device).
+With that in place, use the App Center Portal or its REST API to define [audiences](~/push/send-notification.md#audiences) targeting app users, create campaigns, and send notifications to devices (and eventually users).

 ## Configuring App Center for Push Notifications